Skip to main content

 3. Dave's Ice Cream on top.

-The owner told me they tested many different ice cream brands before choosing Dave's.
+The owner told us they tested many different ice cream brands before choosing Dave's.
 Dave's is a Honolulu institution — local, beloved, and pairs perfectly with the milk-snow base.
 That kind of obsession with sourcing shows up in every spoonful.

 Bingsu Prices at Boba Bing